chanman33/Dibs-Coach/docs/reschedule_feature.md

     *   Confirmation step before finalizing the reschedule.
     *   Clear loading states and feedback messages (success, error).
 *   **Coach-Initiated Reschedule:**
-    *   UI displays current meeting time and allows Coach to select a new date/time.
+    *   UI displays current meeting time.
-    *   If Mentee's Cal.com is connected: Optionally, the system can check for conflicts on both calendars.
+    *   If Mentee's Cal.com is connected:
+        *   (Current logic from PRD may apply if direct reschedule is desired for OAuth-connected mentees by coach) UI allows Coach to select a new date/time.
+Optionally, the system can check for conflicts on both calendars.
 Coach should be informed if the new time conflicts with the mentee's known availability.
+System proceeds with direct reschedule via Cal API.
+    *   If Mentee's Cal.com is not connected (Propose & Confirm flow):
+        *   Coach UI allows selection of one or more new proposed times and an optional reason.
-    *   If Mentee's Cal.com is not connected: Conflict checking is performed against the Coach's calendar only.
+        *   Conflict checking is performed against the Coach's calendar only for these proposals.
+        *   A reschedule proposal is sent to the Mentee.
+The `Session` status is updated to `COACH_PROPOSED_RESCHEDULE`, and proposed details are stored.
+        *   Mentee receives a notification and must confirm or reject the proposed time via their UI.
+        *   If Mentee confirms: The system triggers the `rescheduleSession` action (using the coach's Cal.com credentials via `ensureValidCalToken`).
+This action finalizes the reschedule with the Cal.com API, updates the `CalBooking` table, updates the original `Session` to `RESCHEDULED` (linking to the new one), and creates a new `SCHEDULED` `Session` record.
+Both parties are notified of the confirmed new time.
+        *   If Mentee rejects: The `Session` status reverts to `SCHEDULED` (or a specific "rejected" status), and proposed details are cleared.
+Coach is notified.
-    *   Upon successful reschedule, Coach sees a confirmation, and a notification is triggered for the Mentee.
+    *   Upon successful final reschedule (after mentee confirmation if applicable), Coach sees a confirmation, and a notification is triggered for the Mentee.
 *   **Mentee-Initiated Reschedule:**
     *   UI displays current meeting time and allows Mentee to select a new date/time.
     *   If Mentee's Cal.com is connected: